kdeldycke/meta-package-manager/readme.md

 │ Zypper             │ zypper   │ ✘ Linux only   │ ✘ zypper not found        │            │              │
 ╰────────────────────┴──────────┴────────────────┴───────────────────────────┴────────────┴──────────────╯
 ```

+If your favorite manager is not supported yet, you can help!
+See the [contibution guide](https://kdeldycke.github.io/meta-package-manager/contributing.html).

 ## List installed packages